aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 `equalsToProperty` and `disjointWithProperty` makes it possible to state that the values in two properties of the same node must have the same or different values.

-The following profile will define two validation rules one stating that `minLength` and `maxLength` for a string as shown in example 3.1 must be equal or different:
+The following profile will define two validation rules, one stating that `minLength` and `maxLength` for a string, as shown in example 3.1, must be equal or different:

 File: *./examples/example7/profile.yaml*
 ```yaml